Skip to main content

 The Yefet v Shalmoni decision represents an important development in New York deposition practice that affects litigation throughout the metropolitan area.
 Whether you are dealing with a personal injury claim in Nassau County, a commercial dispute in Manhattan, or any other legal matter requiring deposition testimony, understanding how errata sheets can impact your case is crucial.

-At the Law Office of Jason Tenenbaum, we have helped countless clients navigate the complexities of New York litigation, from initial case evaluation through trial and appeal.
+At the Law Office of Jason Tenenbaum, we have helped countless clients address the complexities of New York litigation, from initial case evaluation through trial and appeal.
 Our experience with deposition practice and summary judgment motions allows us to provide strategic advice tailored to your specific situation.

 If you have questions about deposition testimony, errata sheets, or any other aspect of New York litigation, do not hesitate to contact us.
 We serve clients throughout Long Island, New York City, and the surrounding areas, and we are here to help protect your legal interests.